 This is an inspection of the underlying structure and component systems prior to the interior walls and ceilings being insulated and drywall installed.
-The insulation and drywall will cover some of the critical materials, such as window flashing, electrical wiring, piping, and ducts.
+The insulation and drywall will cover some of the critical materials, such as window flashing, electrical wiring, pipes, and ducts.

 When to Schedule the Pre-Drywall Inspection

 The best time to schedule the Pre-Drywall Inspection will typically coincide with your builder’s framing walk-through.
-This is the portion of the building cycle where builders try and ensure that all agreed upon design criteria and options have been properly built into the home and that your questions and concerns have been met.
+This is the portion of the building cycle where builders ensure that all agreed upon design criteria and options have been built into the home and that your questions and concerns have been met.

-This also happens to be in-line with the building officials required inspection, and when your builder, if applicable, will have their own inspector or quality control review of
+This also happens to be in-line with the building officials required inspection, and when your builder, if applicable, will have their own inspector or quality control review of the home.

 Once the builder’s inspector has finished their inspection, and the defects that were identified have been corrected, this becomes the best window of opportunity for the Pre-Drywall Inspection.